 There are many ways that we might find we need a helping hand during this time, so BCN would like to help coordinate that assistance for you.
 We are currently looking for volunteers or professionals willing to volunteer a small amount of their time in the following areas of support:

 Braunton Community Network are closely linked with One Northern Devon, North Devon Voluntary Services and North Devon District Council who have a wealth of information on their websites surrounding support and recruitment of volunteers.
-If you or someone you know would like to offer additional voluntary services in the wider area please register here: https://forms.gle/Z2d7h6NxH1jPKTfi8.
+If you or someone you know would like to offer additional voluntary support in the wider area please register here: https://forms.gle/Z2d7h6NxH1jPKTfi8.

 Current Social Distancing and Safety Guidance